shubie/resume-or-resign/README.md

 # ResumeOrResign

-A simple application to demonstrate Elixir and Erlang/OTP Fault tolerant and Concurrency features.
+A simple application to demonstrate Elixir and Erlang/OTP Fault tolerance and Concurrency features.
 GDG North Central Presentation on - LET IT CRASH Techniques for Building Highly Available Systems